Ghoulean/GhouleanZolaBlog/zola/content/ruina-tier-list/index.md

 I think Bloodspreading is not very good (comparable to Eradication; 17-25 is the fourth-worst playerside mass summation in the game), and Unending Thirst is a decent Raging Storm Love sidegrade.
 Unfortunately, it's locked to the third scene and beyond, which limits its effectiveness in multi-act receptions like DEnsemble.

-But hey, hard to beat a built-in health hauler!
+But hey, she has a built-in health hauler + Fervor!

 Build Elena generically.